-Very straightforward.
-Suitable for complete novices, whatever their level of fitness.
-Does not cross any roads.
+Suitable for novices, whatever their level of fitness.
+Does not cross any roads (except by underpasses/bridges).

 A longer course that is an extensive tour of the area, only suitable for fit and reasonably experienced orienteers.
-All competitors on this course must be aged 16 or over (unless accompanied by an adult), as routes will include numerous estate road crossings
+This course is not suitable for competitors under 16 unless accompanied by an adult.

 Well-behaved dogs are permitted.
 Please keep them on a lead.

 The popular Keyne-O Collector Cards are again available this year.
 Each Keyne-O run earns you a sticker.
-Collect stickers to earn prizes, certificates, medals and diplomas.
+Collect stickers to earn badges and other prizes.

-As always our events can't take place with our volunteers.
+As always our events can't take place without our volunteers.
 The first 6 signed up SMOC helpers will get free entry so email the organiser now to secure your free run.